Short Answer Test Preparation Tips

 - Short Essay: Answer may vary in length, but ranges from 200-800 words or more.

 - Short Answer: Typically comes from a very narrow arena of fact-based knowledge.
-Details and examples provided in answer are usually limited to assigned/required readings.
+Details and examples provided in answers are usually limited to assigned/required readings.

 - Short Essay: Even though the short essay typically focuses on one specific issue or topic, the information presented in the essay may come from a variety of sources.